mustardamus/lehm-bulvue/<%kebabCase projectName%>/docs/vue-bulma.md

 - Access the global state in actions, components and containers with `this.$state`.
 - Only manipulate the state in actions.
-- Actions are stored in `./client/actions/*.js`, their filename is their namespace.
+- Actions are stored in `./client/actions/*.js` and loaded dynamically, their filename is their namespace.
 - Call namespaced actions from components and containers with `this.$actions.namespace.action()`.
-- Use `this.$stateMap` in components and containers to watch a field of the global state and update the local state on change.
+- Use `this.$mapState` in components and containers to watch a field of the global state and update the local state on change.

 ### State